Bill

 Bill Summary

-As introduced, makes various changes concerning oil and gas drilling operations; specifies procedural requirements for review of certain administrative actions. - Amends TCA Title 59; Title 60 and Title 68.
+As enacted, makes various changes concerning oil and gas drilling operations; specifies procedural requirements for review of certain administrative actions. - Amends TCA Title 59; Title 60 and Title 68.

 AI Summary

-This bill makes several changes to Tennessee law regarding oil and gas drilling operations, primarily by updating definitions and procedural requirements.
-It clarifies the definition of an "operator" as someone responsible for drilling and operating wells, and defines "person" broadly to include various entities.
-The bill also removes the term "crude petroleum" and replaces it with "oil" in relevant sections, and adds a definition for "well" as a borehole for producing oil or gas.
-Procedurally, it requires that a permit application be submitted before any surface disturbances for drilling can occur, and that permits will not be issued until certain conditions are met, including a reduced buffer zone of one-fourth mile from streams for well sites.
-The bill also establishes that failing to comply with an approved operator's plan can lead to suspension of operations, permit revocation, bond forfeiture, or civil penalties.
-Furthermore, it introduces new requirements for notifying surface property owners about proposed drilling operations and obtaining their consent or a court order before a drilling permit can be issued.
-The bill also details procedures for the supervisor to issue notices of violation, assess civil penalties (up to $10,000 per day), and initiate bond forfeitures, with provisions for appeals and hearings.
-It also mandates that all penalties and bond forfeitures be placed in a dedicated "Tennessee oil and gas reclamation fund."
-Finally, the bill addresses reclamation requirements for well sites and access roads, including when bond releases can occur, and transfers the Mineral Test Hole Regulatory Act from Title 60 to Title 59.
+This bill makes several changes to Tennessee law concerning oil and gas drilling operations, primarily by updating definitions and procedural requirements.
+It clarifies the definitions of "operator" (someone responsible for drilling and operating wells), "person" (including various entities like corporations and partnerships), and "producer" (owner or operator of a well producing oil or gas).
+The bill also defines "well" as a borehole drilled for or producing oil or gas.
+It mandates that surface disturbances related to drilling cannot occur until a permit application is submitted and specifies that permits will not be issued if wells are located too close to streams.
+The bill requires operators to obtain a permit before drilling or operating a well and makes compliance with an approved operator's plan a condition of the permit, with violations leading to suspension, revocation, bond forfeiture, or civil penalties.
+It also updates language to refer to "oil" instead of "crude petroleum" and removes outdated sections.
+Furthermore, the bill introduces new requirements for notifying surface property owners about proposed drilling operations and their associated surface disturbances, requiring their consent or a court order for a permit to be issued.
+It also establishes a process for issuing notices of violation, assessing civil penalties (up to $10,000 per day), and forfeiting bonds for non-compliance, with detailed procedures for appeals and hearings.
+The bill also clarifies that penalties and bond forfeitures will be placed in a dedicated "Tennessee oil and gas reclamation fund" and outlines specific measures for preventing soil erosion and water pollution at well sites, as well as requirements for access road construction and maintenance.
+Finally, it directs the Tennessee Code Commission to move the Mineral Test Hole Regulatory Act from Title 60 to Title 59, creating a new chapter for it.

 Committee Categories